flamingock/flamingock-examples/mongodb/mongodb-sync/README.md

 ## Proven functionalities

-This example demonstrates the following functionalities:
-1. Auditing Changes with MongoDB
-   - Demonstrates how to audit changes using MongoDB as the storage backend.
+This example demonstrates how to audit Changes with MongoDB as the storage backend.

 ___